 More frequent reports of weapons theft may not mean there is more weapons theft.
-It could mean that the administration of the Colombian military and the new Attorney General may be working to change this longstanding habit.
+It could mean that the administration of the Colombian military and the new Attorney General may be working to change this long-standing habit.

-On the very same day that EL TIEMPO reported on the corrected quantities of missing armaments, the Attorney General's Office had just arrested some active duty and retired military and charged them with stealing weapons and munitions and selling them to illegal armed groups in Caquetá, Huila, Putumayo, Tolima, Antioquia, Meta, and Chocó Departments.
+On the very same day that EL TIEMPO reported on the corrected quantities of missing armaments, the Attorney General's Office had just arrested some active duty and retired military and charged them with stealing weapons and munitions and selling them to

+A retired Army Major was arrested by Police, and his speeding vehicle was found to contain 15 mortars, 32 fragmentation grenades, 2 pistols, 17,000 cartridges of different calibers, five holsters, bars of C4 explosive, a bulletproof jacket, and communications equipment. illegal armed groups in Caquetá, Huila, Putumayo, Tolima, Antioquia, Meta, and Chocó Departments.
 (Doesn't this sound like the network that Sgt.
 Gómez was talking about?)
 They had regularly stolen weapons and munitions and were selling them to the Dissidents, to the ELN, and to the Clan del Golfo.
-They are now charged with breach of trust by omission, trafficking of weapons restricted to military use, and destruction, suppression, and hiding of material elements of evidence. ("Cayó red de trafico de armas integrada por miembros activos y retirados de las Fuerzas Militares", by Sebastián Vargas Rueda, Infobae; , May 2, 2024.
+They are now charged with breach of trust by omission, trafficking of weapons restricted to military use, and destruction, suppression, and hiding of material elements of evidence. ("Cayó red de trafico de armas integrada por miembros activos y retirados de las Fuerzas Militares", by Sebastián Vargas Rueda, Infobae, May 2, 2024.